Finding value in CFP national title lookahead lines

-As everyone gets ready for the College Football Playoff later tonight, we wanted to take an early look at the four potential national championship matchups (just in case you wanted to lay down some money on the lookahead lines that you can find on 5Dimes for each).
+As everyone gets ready for the College Football Playoff later tonight, we wanted to take an early look at the four potential national championship matchups.

 Advanced statistics updated following the conclusion of the college football regular season from Football Outsiders.

 In this potential blockbuster, we would see the No. 1 team in total offense (Oklahoma) take on the No. 1 team in total defense.
 Alabama could jump out to a critical early lead, as they have their best success on offense in the first quarter (third in S&P+ Offense), and would take on an Oklahoma defense that struggles in the first more than any other quarter (91st in S&P+ Defense).

 In any Oklahoma game, you have to look at IsoPPP+ (which measures explosiveness), as the Sooners’ offense ranks No. 1 in the metric.
 However, Alabama might actually have the advantage in this department, as the Crimson Tide can contain Oklahoma with their elite defense that ranks fourth overall in IsoPPP+.
 Additionally, the Alabama offense, ranked ninth in IsoPPP+, can take advantage of a Sooner defense ranked 75th in that same category.

 Don’t sleep on the hidden yardage, especially in the punting game.
 Alabama ranks second in opponent punt yards per attempt, which trumps Oklahoma’s No. 128 ranking.
 Alabama also commits significantly fewer penalties (ranked 29th in penalty yards compared to 100th for Oklahoma).